933317 Organic farming in the public debate (in Eng.)

 Students, who fulfil the requirements for passing this course will:

-1) gain an advanced / profound knowledge of focus group methods
+1) gain an advanced / profound knowledge of focus group methods in comparison with group discussion method

 2) gain an advanced / profound knowledge of the discourse on Organic Food systems